How Do I Ensure Legal Compliance for my Corporate Email Campaigns?

 Most of the time, we recommend permission-based emailing, and we will work with you to build your current lists to leverage both implied and express permissions.
 We are often able to build a large email list for you over time that complies with anti-spam laws, and often results in higher than average open and click-through rates.
 However, when we are dealing with a new market for your existing product or service, or perhaps a brand new product to a new target audience, we have no choice but to purchase a list of prospects from a reputable list dealer.
 Oftentimes, open rates are quite low, but effective subject lines and quality content in corporate email campaigns can often make a huge difference in results.

 Regardless of the list you use or the service on which you establish an account, email marketing is relatively inexpensive and generally quite effective with an excellent ROI.
-Results come from good quality content, good timing and good lists.
+Results come from good quality content, subject lines, good timing and good lists.
 And it’s not all about lead generation.
-Many of our clients use email marketing to keep in regular contact with their existing clients, especially in price-sensitive categories like insurance, commodities, even financial services, where good customer service can sometimes make all the difference in keeping or losing a client.
+Many of our clients use email marketing to keep in regular contact with their existing clients, especially in price-sensitive categories like insurance, commodities, and even financial services, where good customer service can sometimes make all the difference in keeping or losing a client.

 No matter what your business, when a thoughtful strategic marketing approach is used, email marketing can work.
 Effective campaigns start with effective marketing planning.
 Need more information?
 Call or email us and we’ll be happy to chat with you.

-For discussion: How do you deal with Spam on all your devices?
+For discussion: How do you deal with Spam on your devices?
 Let us know in the comments below.